-FSANZ is proposing the mandatory advisory statements that currently apply to cereal-based beverages would also apply to nut- and seed-based beverages.
+FSANZ proposed the mandatory advisory statements that currently apply to cereal-based beverages would also apply to nut- and seed-based beverages.

-2.3.3.1 Transition period
+2.4.3.1 Transition period

 Although many unfortified nut- and seed-based beverages already carry these advisory statements on a voluntary basis, a transition period of 6 months is proposed to allow time for those beverages currently not carrying the advisory statement to change their labelling.
-After the transition period expires, the 12-month stock in trade provisions outlined in section 9 of Standard 1.1.1 would apply, at which time the relevant mandatory advisory statements must be carried on all nut- and seed-based beverages that are not already stock in trade.
+After the transition period expires, the 12-month stock-in-trade provisions outlined in section 1.1.1-9 of Standard 1.1.1 - Structure of the Code and general provisions would apply, at which time the relevant mandatory advisory statements must be carried on all nut- and seed-based beverages that are not already stock in trade.

-2.3.4 Other labelling matters
+2.4.4 Other labelling matters

 The Ministerial Policy Guideline Fortification of Food with Vitamins and Minerals states that there should be no specific labelling requirements for fortified food, with the same principles applying as to non-fortified foods.
-As such, the existing labelling requirements of the Code will apply to fortified nut- and seed-based beverages.
-FSANZ is not proposing to alter these requirements as part of this Application.
+That is, that existing labelling requirements of the Code should apply to fortified nut- and seed-based beverages.
+FSANZ has not proposed to alter these requirements as part of this Application.

-Specifically, there are a number of labelling provisions in the Code that will provide information to enable informed consumer choice regarding the proposed additions, and also mitigate the potential for consumers to be misled.
+FSANZ also considered that there are a number of labelling provisions in the Code that provide information to consumers to enable informed consumer choice regarding the proposed additions, and also mitigate the potential for consumers to be misled.
 These include:

-- The mandatory requirement to declare ingredients, including added vitamins or minerals, in the statement of ingredients in accordance with Standard 1.2.4 Labelling of Ingredients. - The conditions for making voluntary nutrition content claims or health claims relating to vitamins and minerals as set out in Standard 1.2.7 Nutrition, Health and Related Claims. - Mandatory nutrition information requirements for declaring the average quantity of claimed vitamins and minerals in the nutrition information panel, as set out in Standard 1.2.8 Nutrition Information Requirements. - The mandatory requirement in Standard 1.2.3 to declare allergenic substances (e.g. nut and seed ingredients) on the label would also be relevant for nut- and seed-based beverages.
+- The mandatory requirement to declare ingredients, including added vitamins or minerals, in the statement of ingredients in accordance with Standard 1.2.4 Information requirements statement of ingredients. - The conditions for making voluntary nutrition content claims or health claims relating to vitamins and minerals as set out in Standard 1.2.7 Nutrition, health and related claims. - Mandatory nutrition information requirements for declaring the average quantity of claimed vitamins and minerals in the nutrition information panel, as set out in Standard 1.2.8 Nutrition information requirements. - The mandatory requirement in Standard 1.2.3 to declare allergenic substances (e.g. nut and seed ingredients) on the label would also be relevant for nut- and seed-based beverages.

-2.3.5 Comparative Claims
+2.4.5 Comparative claims

 Standard 1.2.7 permits claims about legume- and cereal-based beverages that compare the amount of certain properties of the food (excluding vitamins and minerals) with other foods that are dietary substitutes.
-The dietary substitutes with which legume- and cereal-based beverages can be compared are specified in the definition of 'food group' in Standard 1.1.2 at subsection 1.1.2-2(3) as follows:
+The dietary substitutes with which legume- and cereal-based beverages can be compared are specified in the definition of 'food group' in subsection 1.1.2-2(3) as follows: